 - Other factors may relate to mesothelioma risk but have generally not been studied extensively or with sufficient adjustment for possible past asbestos exposure.

-- Emergency presentation is the most common route to diagnosis of mesothelioma.
+- 'Emergency presentation' is the most common route to diagnosing mesothelioma.

 - ‘Two-week wait’ standards are met by all countries, ‘31-day wait’ is met by all but Northern Ireland, and ‘62-day wait’ is not met by any country for lung cancer.

-The latest statistics available for mesothelioma are; incidence 2011, and mortality 2012.
-Reliable survival data for the UK is currently not available.
+The latest statistics available for mesothelioma are; incidence 2014, mortality 2014 and survival 2009-2013 (by age).

 Mortality trends data are taken from the mesothelioma register, a database maintained by the Health and Safety Executive, comprising all deaths in Great Britain that mention 'mesothelioma' anywhere on the death certificate.
 This is the most reliable source of information on mesothelioma mortality, because it is compiled by tracking incident mesothelioma cases and additionally checking national death data.
 Prior to the ICD-10 coding system, which assigns mesothelioma a specific code, mesothelioma deaths were coded according to their anatomical site and therefore often confused with lung and other cancers.

-Routes to diagnosis statistics were calculated from cases of cancer registered in England which were diagnosed in 2006-2010.
+Routes to diagnosis statistics were calculated from cases of cancer registered in England which were diagnosed in 2012-2013.

 Cancer waiting times statistics are for patients who entered the health care system within financial year 2014-15.
 Mesothelioma is part of the group 'Lung cancer' for cancer waiting times data.
 Codes vary per country but broadly include: trachea, bronchus and lung, thymus, heart, mediastinum and pleura, other and ill-defined sites of the respiratory system, mesothelioma, secondary cancers of the mediastinum, pleura or other and unspecified respiratory organs.

-You are welcome to reuse this Cancer Research UK statistics content for your own work.
+You are welcome to reuse this Cancer Research UK content for your own work.

 Credit us as authors by referencing Cancer Research UK as the primary source.
 Suggested styles are: